NPOSUI/LianWei-worklog/README.md

 # LianWei-worklog
-will submit some worklogs to github
+will submit some work logs to github